-- Matching system throughput with finishing device restrictions: If the finishing device attached to the printer cannot accept output at rated speed, the printer inserts gaps in the paper path to ensure that pages do not arrive at the device too rapidly.
-For example, if this is done at 180 ppm, it would effectively slow throughput to 68 ppm.
-This is true even if the finishing device could accept pages at up to 120 ppm.
-If you adjusted this 7-pitch job into 6-pitch mode, the job would run faster than 116 ppm. - Eliminating process adjustment cycles during jobs that cross pitch boundaries: Each time a job crosses a pitch boundary, the system performs a xerographic quality adjustment.
+- Matching system throughput with finishing device restrictions: If the finishing device attached to the printer cannot accept output at rated speed, the printer inserts gaps in the paper path to ensure that pages do not arrive at the device too rapidly. - Eliminating process adjustment cycles during jobs that cross pitch boundaries: Each time a job crosses a pitch boundary, the system performs a xerographic quality adjustment.
 If this is done frequently within a job, the adjustments may take a substantial amount of the overall print time.
-Lowering the pitch mode so that the entire job runs at the same mode may enable you to significantly increase performance.
+Lowering the pitch mode so that the entire job runs at the same mode may enable you to significantly increase performance. - Estimating the time needed to run your print jobs for scheduling purposes.
+To better understand the potential value of specifying pitch modes in your JSLs, consider these hypothetical situations: - Your finishing device folds and binds your printed output but accepts pages at a considerably slower rate than the 96 pages-per-minute capability of your Xerox DocuPrint 96/DocuPrint 96MX laser printing system.
+You may want to slow down the rate at which your Xerox DocuPrint 96/DocuPrint 96MX LPS sends printed sheets to this device by specifying a 4-pitch mode.
+Assuming that your application calls for 8.5 by 11-inch paper, you could use 5-pitch mode, but by selecting 4-pitch, you reduce the pages-per-minute (ppm) from 96 to 77, which better matches your finishing device's capabilities and reduces the potential for paper jams.

-- Estimating the time needed to run your print jobs for scheduling purposes.
-To better understand the potential value of specifying pitch modes in your JSLs, consider these hypothetical situations: - Your finishing device folds and binds your printed output but accepts pages at a considerably slower rate than the 180 pages-per-minute capability of your DocuPrint 180 laser printing system.
-You may want to slow down the rate at which your DocuPrint 180 LPS sends printed sheets to this device by specifying a 4-pitch mode.
-Assuming that your application calls for 8.5 by 11-inch paper, you could use 5-pitch mode, but by selecting 4-pitch, you reduce the pages-per-minute (ppm) from 180 to 77, which better matches your finishing device's capabilities and reduces the potential for paper jams. - Your application uses four paper sizes, ranging from 8 by 11-inches for the first few pages to 11 by 17-inches for the last several pages.
+- Your application uses four paper sizes, ranging from 8 by 11-inches for the first few pages to 11 by 17-inches for the last several pages.
 Each time your printer detects a different paper size, it adjusts to accommodate the new paper size, thus noticeably reducing throughput time.
 By specifying a large enough pitch mode to accommodate all the paper sizes in your application, in this case, 3-pitch mode, the entire job runs at the maximum possible throughput speed because paper size adjustments are limited.
 Keep in mind that you may select a lower pitch mode (allowing a greater scan value) for smaller size paper but that you would not want to select a pitch mode too small to accommodate a larger paper size. - You want to estimate how many applications you could run on a particular shift.
 But, given the size and complexity of your applications, you are uncertain as to how to plan.
 By looking at the paper sizes, and thereby, the pitch modes required by each application, and the number of pages in each application, and by associating these with the ppms provided in tables 6-10 and 6-11, you can then roughly estimate the length of time each application requires for printing.